ibm-cloud-architecture/tabular-terraform/README.md

 1. Design your VPC infrastructure using [IBM Cloud Stencils](https://github.com/ibm-cloud-architecture/ibm-cloud-stencils).

 2. Copy sample files from provided json, ods, xlsx, or yaml folder to your data folder.
-File types supported are json, ods, xlsx/xls, and yaml/yml.

 3. Customize sample files according to your design.